lukesrw/md-data/README.md

 ### Properties

-For MDData the format of properties is the following, optional under each heading:
+For MDDatabase the format of properties is the following, optional under each heading:

 ```md
 -   Property Name: Property Value